How do you run an agency RFP?

 • Vetting agencies beyond credentials and reputation alone

-• Creating enough structure to allow for meaningful comparison
+• Creating the right structure for meaningful comparison

 • Separating presentation polish from underlying substance